gerkone/egnn-jax/README.md

 They are adapted from the original implementation, so additionally `torch` and `torch_geometric` are needed (cpu versions are enough).
 ```
-pip3 install torch==1.12.1 --extra-index-url https://download.pytorch.org/whl/cpu
 python -m pip install -r nbody/requirements.txt
 ```

 ### Valdation usage
 The charged N-body dataset has to be locally generated in the directory [/nbody/data](/nbody/data).
 ```
-python3 -u generate_dataset.py --num-train=3000
+python -u generate_dataset.py --num-train 3000 --seed 43 --sufix small
 ```
-Then, the model can be trained and evaluated (from the repo root) with
+Then, the model can be trained and evaluated with
 ```
-python main.py --epochs=500 --batch-size=100 --lr=1e-4 --weight-decay=1e-8
+python validate.py --epochs=1000 --batch-size=100 --lr=1e-4 --weight-decay=1e-8
 ```

 ## Acknowledgements